aartisr/aartisr/README.md

 - 👋 Hi, I’m Aarti Sri Ravikumar
 - 👀 I’m interested in providing Simplistic Solutions
 - 🌱 I’m currently learning Programming
-- 💞️ I’m looking to collaborate on Healing App
+- 💞️ I’m looking to collaborate on an Healing App
 - 📫 How to reach me - Will let you know ;-)
 - 😄 Pronouns: ...
 SHE
 - ⚡ Fun fact: ...
 "My Philosophy is exploring the paths from 0 -> infinity -> 0.
 Meaning to say Zero to Infinity and Back ( x approaches infinity and back ).
 I feel the path TO infinity is not the same as path BACK TO zero and needs to be explored"